atticuston/Macro-Recorder/README.md

 Set Start Delay (ms)

     What it does: Allows you to set a wait time before starting the recording.
-You enter this time in milliseconds (thousandths of a second).
+You enter this time in milliseconds.

 Set Replay Delay (ms)